 Here is The Boyfriend posing with a 24oz one for scale.

 The food there is also good, but the portions on this don’t quite match up to those in the margs – which is either a good thing or a bad thing depending on how much you eat Bigger eaters can fill up on free chips and hot sauce though.

-The bar can get very busy – especially on the weekends and so it’s a good idea to book a table in advance here.
+The bar can get very busy – especially on the weekends or Taco Tuesday and so it’s a good idea to book a table in advance here.

 I’d been to the Museum of Contemporary Art in the Rocks about three times before I realised it had a rooftop!
 Now, the first thing I do when I wander past is jump in the lift to the top floor.

 The cafe up here can be a zoo, packed with people and pushchairs, but you’re not here for cake.
 Instead, you’re here to see whatever cool sculpture is currently on the roof and to get a great view of the Sydney Harbour Bridge.

 It’s also a good spot to nose at the upper floors of whatever cruise ship is in at the time.

 Use the stairs to wander back down taking in the art as you go.
 The museum changes exhibits regularly and there’s always something intriguing to find in there.